abcdesktopio/docs/opsdocs/docs/advanced/4.4/desktop/executeclasses.md

 kubectl describe pods $POD_NAME -n $NAMESPACE
 ```

-A label `executeclassname` is set to the user's pod
+A label `executeclassname` is applied to the user's pod:

 ```
 Labels:           abcdesktop/role=desktop